t3chn0t3s/ps-scripts/README.md

 # ps-scripts
-Repo for various powershell scripts I use for regular tasks
+Repo for various powershell scripts I use for common tasks.